marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 ### <a name="step1" /> 1.
 Feature Extraction from Acoustic Data

 **PraatPitchmarker**
-It computes pitch markers with help of Praat.
-You need to compile or install Praat in your machine.
+It computes pitch markers with the help of Praat.
+You need to compile or install Praat on your machine and it is available for all major operating systems at this [link.](http://www.fon.hum.uva.nl/praat/)
-Praat is available for all major operating systems at this [link.](http://www.fon.hum.uva.nl/praat/) It also do corrections for Pitch Marks to align near by Zero Crossing.
+It also does corrections for aligning Pitch Marks to the nearest Zero Crossings.
 Configuration Settings:
+    wavDir : location of .wav files of utterances

     command   : Give absolute path of Praat Executable
                 (Note for Mac OS users: this should be /Applications/Praat.app/Contents/MacOS/Praat)